 Last year I wrote a tech new year's resolution post where I wrapped up the year and listed my goals for 2008.
 I stated that I wanted to reduce clutter in my life in regards to physical possessions and digital assets.
 I think I have successfully accomplished what I set out to do.

-After a home invasion/assault/robbery made me rethink where I was living, I moved into a secure apartment of my own (instead of purchasing a Springfield Armory XDM 40 firearm for protection - Georgia firearm laws are surprisingly lax).
+After a home invasion/assault/robbery made me rethink where I was living, I moved into a secure apartment of my own.
 Unfortunately with a bigger place of my own, I ended up getting more stuff to fill it up, like a couch, coffee table and the like.
 However, I have been able to get rid of all the small things cluttering up my household.
 The new apartment had a surprise for me: a ridiculously fast fiber Internet connection.

 That helped me smoothly segue into the "cloud."
 If anything, 2008 was the year of the cloud for me.
 I began to embrace online storage and SaaS solutions and thereby loosen my reliance on local storage and the accompanying burdens.

 2009 Tech Resolution - Productivity & LearningWhile I still have a few things left to organize and complete this decluttering process, 2009 will be about the next step, productivity and efficiency.
 After having just graduated from college my next big challenge will be adapting to the working life, and working from home at that (coffee maker ordered).
 I will need to master a work routine.
 However, I don't just mean your typical GTD-esque productivity boosting.
 I want to master the tools I use to get my job done.